Quilting and Sewing with Scraps of Fabric

 The most important thing to remember when creating this quilt block is to trim them accurately, to a consistent size.
 Although the quilt appears quite chaotic, it is created by simply joining pairs of blocks to form rows and joining the rows to form the quilt top, just as any other traditional quilt top.

-If you are making a quilt pattern with specific sizes and cutting directions, but using scraps there's a great trick to quilt quickly.
-Cut out the required shapes in cardstock, poster board, or template plastic.
 Yes, templates.
 By having a template at the ready, you’ll be able to audition it on each fabric scrap to ensure the piece is larger enough.
 Once that is determined, press the fabric and cut the shape.

 If you enjoy working with pre-cut fabric bundles, such as 2-1/2" or 5" or even 10" squares, don't be afraid to cut your scraps into that size.
 Save them 'til you have enough for your next pre-cut project.

-You have fabric that is just 1/2" shorter than the template, but it'd really look perfect in the corner of so-and-so block of your new scrap quilt?
-Easy.
-Add in a bonus seam.
 Yes, add a seam within the shape joining two pieces of the same fabric.
 If the fabric is the same, nearly identical, or very close in value, the odds are you will never notice.
 After all, this IS a scrap quilt.

 The Scrappy Circles Quilt features larger diagonal background shapes.
 Although I had a few larger pieces of fabric on hand, some of them were the wrong shape or simply too narrow to cut the pinched bow-tie shape.
 I ended up adding bonus seams in the cream fabric to allow the fabric to fit behind the prepared template.
-Worked like a charm.
+Worked like a charm!

 What is your favorite way to use fabric scraps?